openebs/openebs/contribute/design/proposal-cstor-orchestration.md

            #pd-list: ["pd-name1", "pd-name2",...]
        poolspec:
          #Defines the type of pool as passed from the SPC. stripe or mirror.
-         type: "stripe"
+         pooltype: "stripe"
          #Pool features as passed from the SPC.
-         #thinprovisioning: true
+         #overprovisioning: false
        ```

      * create a Deployment YAML file that contains the cStor container and its associated sidecars.
-The cStor-Sidecar is passed the “unique id” of the cStorPool (CRD)
+The cStor-Sidecar is passed the “unique id” of the CStorPool (CR)
        ```
        apiVersion: extensions/v1beta1
        kind: Deployment